-(a) elevating devices in or in connection with,
+- (a) elevating devices in or in connection with, - (i) private dwelling houses used exclusively by the occupants and their guests, unless the owner requests in writing that they apply to them,..."

-(i) private dwelling houses used exclusively by the occupants and their guests, unless the owner requests in writing that they apply to them,..."
+The intent is to have the submitter file with the Electrical Safety Authority complete wiring plans and specifications relating to the proposed work

-The intent is to have the submitter file with the Electrical Safety Authority complete wiring plans and specifications relating to the proposed work, (a) before any request for proposal or other document inviting tenders, bids, or quotations for work on the installation; or (b) within the time specified by the Electrical Safety Authority.
-Proceeding with the job to the energization point without prior approval is done solely at the contractor's risk.
-Essential information must be supplied as specified by the Electrical Safety Authority.
+- a) before any request for proposal or other document inviting tenders, bids, or quotations for work on the installation; or - b) within the time specified by the Electrical Safety Authority.